 Instead, I try to shake things up.
 I get down low, I shoot up using a wide aperture.
 I experiment with different lenses and different focal lengths.
-I try to find different subjects, sometimes shooting woodland trees, sometimes capturing some of the more intimated woodland details.
+I try to find different subjects, sometimes shooting woodland trees, sometimes capturing some of the more intimate woodland details.

 On other occasions a waterfall will be my subject, or I’ll chase the morning light streaming through the trees.
 I get close-ups and even enjoy getting an abstract image or two.